One-Shot Generative Flows: Existence and Obstructions: Introduction

-\item \emph{Obstructions for multi-modal targets.} We prove that straightness under endpoint independence fails in a broad class of multi-modal settings.
-Starting from $d=1$-dimensional measures with disjoint support, we then to progress to measures in $d > 1$ with disjoint support as well as measures in $d=1$ with full support.
-In doing so, we demonstrate that strong modal separation is fundamentally incompatible with straight-line generation from independent endpoints. \end{enumerate}
+\item \textbf{Obstructions for multi-modal targets.} We prove that straightness under endpoint independence fails in a broad class of multi-modal settings; \ymm{in other words, strong modal separation is fundamentally incompatible with the generation of straight-line flows from stochastic processes.
+Our analysis also brings new analytical techniques---combining geometry, topology, and stochastic process theory---to the study of flow-based generative models.}

-\paragraph{Scope and implications.} The results in this manuscript are largely theoretical, targeting straight-line generation at the level of general stochastic processes rather than a specific algorithmic parameterization.
-Our results yield a structural picture with both positive and negative sides: straight-line generation under endpoint independence is possible for some classes of targets, but impossible for others.
-We view this as a first step toward a principled theory for the design of generative flows.